exwm/yt_clipper/readme.md

 - ffmpeg must be in your path: (<https://www.ffmpeg.org/download.html>).
 - install required python packages as listed in the `requirements.txt`:
   - `pip install -r ./src/clipper/requirements.txt`

+## Motion Interpolation

+Motion interpolation (frame rate multiplication using AI) is powered by [video2x](https://github.com/k4yt3x/video2x) and is only supported on **Windows** and **Linux** for now.

+To use it, video2x must be available at `bin/video2x/` in the clipper script installation or on the system PATH if using the script directly:

+- **Easiest:** Download the `yt_clipper_win_*_full.zip` release — video2x v6.4.0 is pre-bundled at `bin/video2x/`.
+- **Manual:** Download [video2x-qt6-windows-amd64.zip](https://github.com/k4yt3x/video2x/releases/download/6.4.0/video2x-qt6-windows-amd64.zip), extract it, and place the contents in `bin/video2x/` inside your clipper installation directory.

+Once installed, enable motion interpolation on a marker pair by setting `FPS Multiplier` to a value greater than 1 (e.g. `2` to double the frame rate).
+The RIFE model is used for interpolation.
+Hardware-accelerated encoders do not yet work with video2x.

+Note that video2x requires a vulkan-capable GPU.
+See also <https://github.com/k4yt3x/video2x>.

 # Changelog